cztomczak/cefpython/api/DpiAware.md

 By default if DPI awareness is not enabled in application, then OS performs display scaling.
 That causes text to look blurry on high DPI displays.
 To resolve this you have to call `cef.DpiAware.EnableHighDpiSupport` method.
 High DPI support is available only on Windows.

-Enabling High DPI support in app can be done by embedding a DPI awareness xml manifest in both main executable and subprocess executable (see [Issue #112](../issues/112) comment #2), or by calling the `cef.DpiAware.EnableHighDpiSupport` method.
+Enabling High DPI support in app can be done by embedding a DPI awareness xml manifest in both main executable and subprocess executable (see [Issue #112](../issues/112) comment #2), or by calling the `cef.DpiAware.EnableHighDpiSupport` method (Win7+).

 ## Static methods